rh-marketingops/dwm/README.md

 __Example:__ Our marketing database has two roles related to a contacts' specific job, "Job Title" and "Job Role".
 "Job Title" was an free-text field on our legacy freemium/registration forms, and is still provided as an option for our marketers to upload to.
 "Job Role" is the current supported job info collection field on forms, and is a picklist of expected values.
 Since our segmentation processes require a "Job Role" value, we sometimes have to apply a derivation rule to get that value from "Job Title".
 In this case, if ```Job Title == "Senior Applications Programmer"```, the result would be ```Job Role == "Programmer/Developer"```.
 In this case, we are applying a derivation rule to the "Job Title" value to get a new "Job Role" value.

+Within the runtime configuration, derivation rules are ordered within a dictionary to maintain rule-hierarchy.
+So, if Rule 1 does not yield a result, then Rule 2 would be tried.
+The process will exit after one of the derivation rules produces a new value.

 ## Audit History

 Record-level audit history is a record of what changes were made to which data fields.
 This includes what the previous value was, what the new/replacement value was, and what rule caused the change.
 Although it is optional in this package, it is recommended for any automation of these processes to provide both a record for troubleshooting and transparency for the business users of the database.

 ## Data Flow

 # Setup Process